Soypete/WebServices-in-3-weeks/database/README.md

 ### Follow up questions:

-* what kind of package organization would make sense for organizing your database logic?
+* What kind of package organization would make sense for organizing your database logic?
-* what data base driver did you pick?
+* What data base driver did you pick?
-* did the data persist?
+* Did the data persist?

-_NOTE_: If you are not using postgres or are completeling this indepently.
-You can run many datbases locally using docker.
+_NOTE_: If you are not using postgres or are completing this independently.
+You can run many databases locally using docker.
 Below is an example of running postgres locally in a docker container.

 ```
 docker pull postgres